 Address: 3, Kommunisticheskaya Street

-Craft-cafe Gde-to Leto.
-Nice place for a quick snack.
-Located very close to the Naval Cathedral.
+It is a small cafe for a quick snack.
+The cafe is located very close to the Naval Cathedral.
 Guests can opt for a cup of coffee and something sweet like buns.

 Address: 33Б, Sovetskaya Street

-- Think of starting your tour of Kronstadt early in the morning.
-Thus you’ll have enough time to visit the main attractions.
-Your trip will be jam-packed, and probably you’ll realize that you want to spend +1 day in Kronstadt.
+Start your tour of Kronstadt early in the morning.
+Thus, you will have enough time to visit the main sights.
+Your trip will be jam-packed, and probably you will realize that you want to spend one more day in Kronstadt.

-- If you visit museums, opt for guided tours.
-Guides will reveal you hundreds of secrets and tell you hundreds of fascinating stories.
+You can wander in the city on your own.
+However, if you visit museums, book guided tours.
+Guides will reveal hundreds of secrets and tell you hundreds of fascinating stories.